Nicola Fanucchi: Life and career

 In 2011 he began his collaboration with the Peccioli Teatro company directed by Andrea Buscemi, with whom he performed in theatrical tours in co-starring roles.
 In 2017 he began a collaboration with the Fondazione Sipario Toscana onlus for children.

 Since 2017 he has also intensified his activity as an opera director, in Italy and abroad, often in synergy with director Cataldo Russo.
 His was the first direction of Giacomo Puccini's "Suor Angelica" in the Vicopelago convent where the Lucchese composer's sister was mother superior.
 In 2018 the two conducted Gaetano Donizetti's "L'elisir d'amore" at the Sejong Art Center in Seoul.

 For the Geneva Chamber Opera, in 2019 he co-directed with Cataldo Russo, “Così fan tutte”,.
 In 2021, again with Cataldo Russo, co-directed “Don Pasquale” by Gaetano Donizetti. and, in 2022, with Gioacchino Rossini's "La cambiale di matrimonio".

 In 2023, he signs two productions for the Fondazione Teatro Goldoni in Livorno: “La traviata” by Giuseppe Verdi and “Suor Angelica” by Giacomo Puccini.

+In 2024, he played the role of Gianfranco Lenzi, a supporting character in the episode La girata of the eleventh season of the series "I delitti del BarLume", directed by Milena Cocozza.
+He began an artistic partnership with Ubaldo Pantani, whick led to him directing two productions: Bartali in 2024 and Inimitabile in 2025.
+Also in 2025, as an opera director, in addition to various productions in Italy, he directed Pietro Mascagni's Cavalleria Rusticana for the Sibiu Opera Festival in Romania.